-To prevent data corruption, PRIMECLUSTER provides the system to ensure the integrity between nodes as follows:
+To prevent data corruption, PRIMECLUSTER provides a system to ensure the integrity between nodes as follows:

 - 1. When a heartbeat occurs and each node cannot communicate with a target node (if it is not clear that the nodes still operate or they have been stopped), set the target node as LEFTCLUSTER state. - 2.
+Cancel LEFTCLUSTER state. - 3.
 PRIMECLUSTER checks that nodes within the cluster system are the following states before starting a recovery processing at each node. - All the nodes are either UP or DOWN. (no node is LEFTCLUSTER state) - Operating nodes can communicate every other operating node.